ashaniray/mailhook/README.md

 	return true;
 });
 ```
-this is the simples possible rule which always evaluates to `true`.
+this is the simplest possible rule which always evaluates to `true`.
 If a rule evaluates to `true` mailhook dispatches the
 webhooks configured with that rule.
 If the rule function evaluates to `false` mailhook ignores the dispatching of the
 webhooks.